foundling/Pegboard/README.md

-# grid
+# Pegboard

-Make printable grid images with an underlying symbol layer.
-Tooling for the [MIND Lab](https://www.science.smith.edu/mindindevelopmentlab/).
+Make printable pegboard-style grid images with an underlying symbol layer.
+Developed for the [MIND Lab](https://www.science.smith.edu/mindindevelopmentlab/).

 You can try it [here](https://foundling.github.io/pegboard)!